lechu445/LightXmlWriter/README.md

 1. To each `WriteEndElement();` add argument with name of closing element, e.g. `WriteEndElement("Person");`
 2. Optionally, to `WriteEndAttribute();` add argument with name of closing attribute, e.g. `WriteEndAttribute("Age");`
 3. Optionally, use more adequate method overload to reduce string allocations, e.g. `WriteAttributeString("Age", 25.ToString());` to `WriteAttributeString("Age", 25);`
-4. Optionally. disable value escaping where it is not needed, e.g. `WriteAttributeString("Code", "ABC123");` to `WriteAttributeString("Code", "ABC123", escapeValue: false);`
+4. Optionally, disable value escaping where it is not needed, e.g. `WriteAttributeString("Code", "ABC123");` to `WriteAttributeString("Code", "ABC123", escapeValue: false);`
-5. If you see any difference in output, report it [here](https://github.com/lechu445/LightXmlWriter/issues)
+5. If you see any difference in produced XML, report it [here](https://github.com/lechu445/LightXmlWriter/issues)

 ## Contributing

 You are welcome to help with this package.
-There are also a lot to do: write more benchmark tests, more tests, more overloads, finding bugs, making optimisations of existing code.
+There is also a lot to do, like write more benchmark tests, more tests, more overloads, finding bugs, making optimizations of the existing code.

 ## Acknowledgments